ULHPC/puppet-pxelinux/docs/index.md

 -----------
-The [ULHPC/pxelinux](https://github.com/ULHPC/puppet-pxelinux) puppet module has been designed to configure and manage pxelinux
+The [ULHPC/pxelinux](https://github.com/ULHPC/puppet-pxelinux) puppet module has been designed to set-up pxelinux in a directory, ready to be exported via tftp

 This is the main page of the documentation for this Puppet module, which is hosted and managed by [Read the Docs](http://ulhpc-pxelinux.readthedocs.org/en/latest/).
 It proposes to detail the following elements: